-This page explains how we use any information you give to us through our website, and the ways in which we protect your privacy.
+This page explains how we use any information you give to us through our website or Apps, and the ways in which we protect your privacy.

 - The Data Protection Act

 - Disclosing your information

 This charter sets out what our standards are for requesting or storing your personal information.